winitzki/CocoaJoin/README.md

 `type1` is the type of the value of that molecule.
 For fast molecules, separate type with underscore: for example, `empty_int` or `id_id`.
 `var1` is the name of the formal parameter bound to the value of that molecule within the reaction body.
 `code` is the body of the reaction; this may use the locally defined names `name1` and `var1`.

+Note: for molecules that carry no values, the type `empty` is used here.

 - reactions taking two input molecules: